Totopolis/aspire.sample/README.md

 1. Run Docker Desktop
 2. Run Solution from VS
 3. See Aspire Dashboard in browser
-4. Run producer by hand
+4. Run producer by hands
+5. Await TooManyTransactions in Structured Logs by Api service
-5. Run Consumer by hand
+6. Run Consumer by hands